 Teaching our future generation about farming not only helps foster a greater understanding of raising livestock/pets but is also a great deal of fun for all age levels.
-If your family is new to raising backyard chickens, we’ve put together a helpful guide to help introduce these feathery companions to your family!
+If your family is new to raising backyard chickens, we’ve put together a helpful guide on kids & chicken keeping to help introduce these feathery companions to your family!

 1) Learning Benefits